HashLips/hashlips_art_engine/README.md

 ## Installation

-If you are cloning the project the run this first, otherwise you can download the source code on the release page and skip this step.
+If you are cloning the project then run this first, otherwise you can download the source code on the release page and skip this step.

 ```sh
 git clone https://github.com/HashLips/hashlips_art_engine.git
 ```

-Go to the root of you folder and run this command if you have yarn installed.
+Go to the root of your folder and run this command if you have yarn installed.

 ```sh
 yarn add all
 ```

-Alternativly you can run this command if you have node installed.
+Alternatively you can run this command if you have node installed.

 ```sh
 npm install